 The talks are evaluated at the meeting by a panel of experts based on the quality of the presentation and the impact that the research will have on the future of computational chemistry and allied sciences.
 The symposium is ideal for presenting your latest and best research on new techniques, applications and software development.

 The competition is open to all.
-In order to participate, you must submit a regular short ACS abstract via the ACS Program and Abstract Creation System (PACS) on the ACS web site.
+In order to participate, you must submit a regular short ACS abstract via the ACS MAPS system on the ACS web site.
 It is also necessary to e-mail a longer (~1000-word) abstract to the symposium organizer.
 The talks must be original, not repeats of talks at other ACS symposia.
 The long abstracts will be evaluated and those individuals selected for an oral presentation at the symposium will be notified.
-Applications for the Emerging Technologies Symposium that cannot be accepted for the competition will be rescheduled in one of the other COMP sessions at the meeting.
+The abstracts must clearly explain the new methodology or technology and why the author thinks that it will have an impact in the field of Computers in Chemistry.
+The long abstracts will be used to select presentations that will compete at the national meeting.
+Applications for the Emerging Technologies Symposium that cannot be accepted for the competition will be considered for one of the other COMP sessions at the meeting.

+Applications for the Fall 2016 Philadelphia national meeting must be received prior to the deadline of MIDNIGHT EASTERN TIME, March 21, 2016.
 You will receive a confirmation of receipt of your application via e-mail.
-Please contact the organizer immediately if you do not receive confirmation.
+Please contact the organizer immediately if you do not receive confirmation within 1 week after the deadline.

 Fall 2010 Matthias Rarey and Karen Schomburg, Center for Bioinformatics, University of Hamburg